SonamorN/PS-CVEHunter/README.md

 gdu provides a fast and easy way to get all the filenames and directories from a given path within a few seconds.
 More about it here https://github.com/dundee/gdu

-# So is this a finished script can I use it?
+# So is this a finished script, can I use it?
-Most certainly if you want to search for a given string of a filename on your drives yes, you may used it but this script has more of a sense of a boilerplate, to download it and change it in a way that benefits you.
+Most certainly, if you want to search for a given string of a filename on your drives, then yes, you may use it but this script has more of a sense of a boilerplate, to download it and change it in a way that benefits you.

 # So how fast is this?
-This was search for MigRegDB.exe.mui in C Drive which holds 886946 files.
+This was a search for MigRegDB.exe.mui in C Drive which holds 886946 files.
-The script was run with 16 cores on a AMD Ryzen 3700X on an NVME disk It took roughly 125 seconds to provide results
+The script ran with 16 cores, on a AMD Ryzen 3700X, on an NVME disk It took roughly 125 seconds to provide results
 ```
 VERBOSE: Searching for the following needles: